MOAB: ISIS Death Toll From ‘Mother Of All Bombs’ Rises To 94, Afghan Authorities Say

 U.S. personnel in the country are engaged mostly in training local forces and carrying out counter-terrorism operations, according to the AP.

 The MOAB weapon used on Thursday is a GPS-guided weapon that was first tested in 2003 and has not been used in combat since them.
-The weapon’s blast generates a mushroom cloud that can bee seen from about 20 kilometers away.
+The weapon’s blast generates a mushroom cloud that can be seen from about 20 kilometers away.

 [Featured Image by Eglin Air Force Base/AP Images]